projectsesame/sesame/design/cookie-rewrite-design.md

 ### Always auto-rewrite Domain and Path attributes
 One alternative could be to always automatically rewrite the `Domain` and `Path` elements to the correct values.
-Hostname and path rewrite rules should be known by Contour and it could rewrite these values accordingly.
+Hostname and path rewrite rules should be known by Sesame and it could rewrite these values accordingly.

 However, if we do default to this, it may not work for all cases, e.g. as a site may be returning a cookie for a specific or more general path and rewriting it automatically could be incorrect.
 Rather than provide a restrictive API, we can start out with giving users full manual flexibility.
 We may look to add an option to do automatic rewrites if users desire.

 ## Security Considerations
-With this feature, we are allowing users to set security settings on cookies, which is an improvement on what Contour does today.
+With this feature, we are allowing users to set security settings on cookies, which is an improvement on what Sesame does today.

 In terms of security and other considerations around Lua scripting, we are not letting users supply Lua code, and should be generating Lua scripts scoped to this feature.
 Input will be validated before Lua code is generated so we should not allow arbitrary code to be passed to Envoy.